How to Colour Grade a Photo in Pixelmator Pro

 Pixelmator Pro is a Mac-based application.
 A free trial that gives you the entire functionality of Pixelmator Pro, with no restrictions, for 15 days, so you can really try it out before buying.

-Let’s take a at how we can use Pixelmator Pro to grade a photo.
+Let’s take a look at how we can use Pixelmator Pro to grade a photo.

 How to Colour Grade a Photo in Pixelmator Pro

 Start off by importing a RAW photo into Pixelmator Pro.
-Here’s of a , dramatic sunset.
+Here’s one of a cloudy, dramatic sunset.

 Basic Photo Adjustments

-I’ll make some of the basic adjustments to this photo, such as white balance, exposure, contrast, highlights, etc. I’ll slide the very easy to use sliders on the various adjustments to achieve my of a moodier and richer photo edit.
+I’ll make some of the basic adjustments to this photo, such as balance, exposure, contrast, highlights, etc. I’ll slide the very easy to use sliders on the various adjustments to my vision of a moodier and richer photo edit.

 This is definitely closer to what I had in mind for my edit, but there’s a way to dig in even deeper to sculpt out the colour grade.